Kaingo Camp has 6 charming chalets.

-Food quality: We’ve visited Kaingo Camp many times and each time their meals could not be faulted.
-We particularly liked the fact that they grow most of their own food on their private property in Mfuwe, which means it is delivered fresh to the camp on a regular basis.
+Food quality: We’ve visited Kaingo Camp many times and each time their food has been very good.
+We particularly like the fact that they grow most of their own fruit and vegetables on their private property in Mfuwe, which means it is delivered fresh to the camp on a regular basis.

-Meal times with Shenton Safaris operate a little differently to most camps in the Luangwa Valley.
-Kaingo and Mwamba focus a lot of time on their hide visits which are usually done between breakfast and lunch.
+Mealtimes at Shenton Safaris’ camps operate a little differently to most camps in the Luangwa Valley, since both Kaingo and Mwamba focus a lot of time on their hide visits which are usually done between breakfast and lunch.

 Dining style: Group Meals

 Drinks included: Drinks are included at Kaingo Camp except for premium wines and spirits.

 Birdwatching: The main deck, or your own private deck, both built over the Luangwa River, are great spots from which to view some of the many bird species found around Kaingo Camp.
 Also of particular interest here is the carmine bee-eater hide, located below a riverbank where these colourful birds nest in their thousands between September and October.See more ideas for Birdwatching in Zambia

 Walking safaris: The area surrounding Kaingo Camp is well-suited to safari walks and the guides here are some of the most experienced in the Luangwa Valley.
 Guests who combine a stay at Kaingo and its sister camp, Mwamba Bushcamp, can walk between the two.See more ideas for Walking safaris in Zambia